zouppen/ddrlights/README.md

 low-level control.

 This project is based on the ideas presented in [AllAboutEE article].
-There is also Youtube video about an [early version] of this project in action.
+There is also YouTube video about an [early version] of this project in action.

 [AllAboutEE article]: http://allaboutee.com/2011/12/31/arduino-adk-board-blink-an-led-with-your-phone-code-and-explanation/ "Arduino ADK Board: Blink an LED With Your Phone, Minimum Code Required"